Welcome to today's edition of the Rush 24-7 podcast.

 Palm Beach, as you know, is EIB's Southern Command.

-Here's here's how it'll work.
+Here's how it'll work.

-You you call 1-800-282-2882, just as you normally would.
+You call 1-800-282-2882, just as you normally would.

-Uh it rings out in New York, where we'll email your comment to Mr. Snerdley down in Palm Beach.
+It rings out in New York, where we'll email your comment to Mr. Snerdley down in Palm Beach.

-So you won't notice a thing unless the steam packet gets hijacked by Somali Pirates, in which case all bets are off.
+So you won't notice a thing unless the steam packet gets hijacked by Somali pirates, in which case all bets are off.

 It's just that as a right-wing moron, I'm too slow and dull-witted to respond to the devastating rapier-like wit of the liberal caller.